Frequently Asked Questions

 2. How do I order contracts and articles from the Guild?

-Guild members can order any of the Guild’s model contracts in PDF format by emailing email@example.com with “Contract Request” in the Subject line.
-Members can purchase hard copies of the Guild’s model contracts by sending a request in the mail along with cash or check for the total amount.
+Guild members can download any of the Guild’s model contracts in PDF format by visiting the Contracts page.
 If you are an author’s representative (agent, manager, attorney, or other similar professional), you must be a Business Subscriber to order Guild materials.